 "You are spies!" he accused his brothers.
-"No, sir, we have come to buy food!" they replied.
-But Joseph had them put in prison.
+"We are not," they replied.
+But Joseph had them put in prison anyway.
 Three days later, he released them all, except for Simeon.

 Joseph said to his frightened brothers, "I shall keep your brother Simeon here in prison.
 The rest of you may return home.
-When you bring your younger brother Benjamin, I will know you are telling the truth and will release Simeon.
-Do not come back to Egypt for more grain unless you bring Benjamin with you!"
+When you bring your younger brother Benjamin, I'll know you are telling the truth and will release Simeon.
+Don't come back to Egypt for more grain unless you bring Benjamin with you!"
 The brothers returned home and told their father all that happened.
-But Jacob would not let Benjamin go to Egypt.
+But Jacob refused to let Benjamin go to Egypt.